Business in Portugal. Portuguese Economy, Lisbon

 Goals

-The objectives of the subject “International Trade and Business in Portugal” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Portugal” are the following:

-To analyze the Portuguese economy and global trade
+To analyze the Portuguese Economy, Logistics and Global Trade

 To identify business opportunities in the Portuguese Market